Submitty/submitty.github.io/_docs/sysadmin/semi_automated_install.md

-   You may wish to first disable or remove the default configurations to prevent unintended access to the web server (don’t do this if the default site is already in use)
+   You may wish to first disable or remove the default configurations to prevent unintended access to the web server (don’t do this if the default site is already in use).
+Note: These files may not be present on a newly installed system.

    ```
    rm /etc/apache2/sites-enabled/000-default.conf